kcho760/Finish-that-lyric/README.md

 -recording audio clips as player input, parsing them into text form, and comparing against the answer.

 -spotify functionality.
 Adding songs you enjoyed to a list.
 Choosing genres.
 Listening to clip of lyrics

+-Doing a spellcheck suggestion for arist names that are spelled incorrectly.